 Merriam-Webster defines metadata as "data that provides information about other data."
 In publishing, metadata is information about your book, such as the title, book size, and description.
 Metadata not only helps people find your book online, but it also helps readers decide whether or not to buy your book, and it tells librarians and booksellers how to catalog or sell your book.

-For Distribution: Book metadata is used to populate bookstores' and retailers' websites, such Barnes and Nobel, Amazon, and Apple's iBooks.
+For Distribution: Book metadata is used to populate bookstores' and retailers' websites, such Barnes and Noble, Amazon, and Apple's iBooks.
 Your book's metadata holds information about your book, which your distributor disseminates to other retailers.
-If you are presenting a sales sheet to book buyers or librarians for consideration it should include your book’s metatdata.
+If you are presenting a sales sheet to book buyers or librarians for consideration it should include your book’s metadata.

-For Marketing: Other places you can use metadata is on your website, blog, and social media accounts.
+For Marketing: you can use metadata on your website, blog, and social media accounts.
 For example, use your book's description and your author biography on all of your social media accounts for a consistent marketing message and author brand.

 When readers search for a book, they may browse a bookstore category or use search terms.
 By ensuring that your book's metadata includes an accurate genre and search-friendly keywords, your book can be found by interested readers.

 When readers view your book's page on a website, they look at the metadata—that's the cover image, book description, and other details, such as page count, book format, and price.
 People use this information to make a decision of whether or not to buy your book.

 Choosing the right words in your book's metadata can make the difference in reaching the right audience.
 By targeting your niche audience, you'll ensure that interested people can find your book.
 Just as in other marketing efforts, it's better to target a specific, narrower audience, than to target a larger, general group of people who might not be interested.